About Debbie Smith

 Around Year 2, like a lot of children, I loved creating illustrated stories.
 My Mum would cut exercise books into three separate books so I could fill them with stories, stories that usually involved me drawing houses, trees and flowers, and sometimes the odd horse; very typical of a child around seven years old.
 I remember the colours of my drawings always being vibrant.
 I loved to use textas (markers).

-Over the years, with moving and life, my precious books didn’t survive, but I so wish I could look at them now.
+Over the years, with moving and life, my precious books didn’t survive, but I do wish I could look at them now.
 It would be kind of fun to look over the way I viewed the world back in the day.

-As a result, I developed a love of books from a very early age and every Saturday morning, Mum and Dad would take me to the local library where I would choose two books.
+As a result, I developed a love of books from a very early age, and every Saturday morning, Mum and Dad would take me to the local library where I would choose two books.
 I took extreme care of those books.

-The library books were great, but what I really wanted was books of my own.
+The library books were great, but what I really wanted were books of my own.
 I’d save all my pocket money and when I had enough saved, I would buy books.
 My Mum told me I spent my pocket money very wisely.

 From my childhood, authors were people I admired, but I’d never had the privilege of meeting one in person or ever attended an author visit to any of my schools.
-I’d never really thought about what it took to be an author, or thought too far past their stories.
+I’d never really thought about what it took to be an author or thought too far past their stories.